 The Island is a sandbank formed by the meeting of currents from the St. Lawrence Delta and the Gulf Stream and is located approximately 290km southeast of Halifax, Nova Scotia.
-The observatory co-ordinates are:-
+The observatory co-ordinates are:

-Geographic: 43.932°N 299.991°E Geomagnetic: 53.614°N 14.926°E Height above mean sea level: 5m (approx)
+Geographic: 43° 55'55.2"N 299° 59'27.6"E Geomagnetic: 52° 59'49.2"N 015° 12'07.2"E Height above mean sea level: 5 m the 13th generation International Geomagnetic Reference Field (IGRF) at epoch 2021.5.
+Online access to models (including IGRF), charts and navigational data are available at geomag.bgs.ac.uk/data_service/models_compass/home

-The geomagnetic co-ordinates are approximations, calculated using the 11th generation International Geomagnetic Reference Field (IGRF) at epoch 2010.5.
-On-line access to models (including IGRF), charts and navigational data are available at www.geomag.bgs.ac.uk/navigation.html
+The geographical coordinates are measured by a handheld GPS device, which uses WGS84 as the reference coordinate system.
+The height above MSL is determined from the best available contour maps.
+The geomagnetic co-ordinates are approximations, calculated using

-3. The Observatory Operation
+3. The observatory operation